 At Cochrane Sweden, we also have visiting researchers from universities who come and work with us for a short period of time.
 Here are a few examples of researchers who have trained with us at our Centre:

 Franciszek is a medical student from Poznan University of Medical Sciences.
 His interests are neonatology and evidence-based medicine.
 Franciszek worked at the Centre in 2019 for six weeks.
 He completed a systematic review on harms in Cochrane reviews on screening.
+Though now back to Poland, he is still preparing systematic reviews with our Centre, including a review of diagnostic studies on glucose monitoring in preterm infants.

 |Petter Brattström |